buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 - Ajahn Suchart describes the path in his simple and direct way from the unique perspective of [the four *iddhipadas*](https://en.wikipedia.org/wiki/Iddhipada){:target="_blank" ga-event-value="0.25"}.

 {% include inline_content.html category="canon" slug="sn36.11" %}
 - One somewhat confusing point of Buddhist philosophy is that all three feelings (painful, neutral and pleasant) are included under “dukkha.”
-Thankfully for us, a monk at the time of the Buddha decided to ask him about it.
+Thankfully for us, a monk at the time of the Buddha decided to ask him about that.

 {% include inline_content.html category="canon" slug="mn20" %}
 - The Buddha outlines five methods for removing unwholesome thoughts, an important sutta Bhikkhu Bodhi will briefly talk about in his lecture.